chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Component Lifecycle
   * A sample CRUD app using React

-OFF WEEK : 22 - 28 July

 * Week 17: React.js (Redux)

 * Weeks 18 - 24 : Capstone Project

 Note: this roadmap is subject to change.
-Please refresh this to get the latest program roadmap.